 Las Vignes - Lauzerte

-“Las Vignes” is our property renovation project located in the commune of Lauzerte In the northwest corner of the Tarn et Garonne department.
+“Las Vignes” is our property renovation project located in the commune of Lauzerte In the northwest corner of the Tarn et Garonne department, in SW France.
 Lauzerte lies between the foothills of the Massif Central and the Garonne river plain in the region known as Quercy Blanc and Pays de Serres because of the limestone which predominates in the landscape.
 The hill town rises above parallel valleys and rivers, the Barguelonnes, the Lendou and the Seoune which feed into the Garonne River.

-Our hope is to capture the renovation of the property and tell a few stories along the way as the project and website grows and hopefully reflect what its like to take on a project like this.
+Our hope is to capture the renovation of the property and tell a few stories along the way as the project and website grows and hopefully reflects what it’s like to take on a project like this.

 We love travel, so the decision to settle and buy a renovation project and in particular this one, was born out of many discussions, mostly starting with questions along the lines of could we, should we, dare we, and…where ?
 Internet property searches within the proximity to an airport with an operating budget airline was key and close (but not too close) to a town with all amenities was also important.
 How we arrived at Las Vignes is a story in itself…bit it ticked all the boxes we’d prescribed ourselves…..and Oh, how Kimbely loves a list !

 The things that we couldn’t put on this list were the hope that we met some great people in the area we’d chosen to shape our future home in (French and ex-pats).
 As it turned out we’ve met people that offered us the warmest welcome, have helped us in many ways and share the dream of living in the South of France.
 We’ll save them the embarrassment of naming names, suffice to say - Merci and “prochaine sortie….convoi exceptionnel, mes amis”